Certificate in Cancer Immunotherapy- SITC-G

 In support of improving patient care, this activity has been planned and implemented by Amedco LLC, PACE, and SITC.
 Amedco LLC and PACE are jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

 Credit Designation Statement – Upon successful completion of all content in this program, Amedco LLC and PACE designate this enduring material for a maximum of 8.25 AMA PRA Category 1 CreditsTM for physicians and 8.25 contact hours for nurses and 8.25 knowledge-based contact hours for pharmacists.
 Learners should claim only the credit commensurate with the extent of their participation in the activity.
-This meeting has been approved for 8.25 MPCEC hours by CAMPEP.

 NOTE to Pharmacists: The only official Statement of Credit is the one you pull from CPE Monitor.
 You must request your certificate within 30 days of the activity to meet the deadline for submission to CPE Monitor.